finmoorhouse/fin/src/writing/media-2023-a.md

 - {% note '[The Ingenious Design of the Aluminum Beverage Can](https://www.youtube.com/watch?v=hUhisi2FBuw)' %}In particular, modern soda cans solve the problem of how to create a tab which easily opens the pressurised can, without falling off once opened.
 Also, the little tab on a drinks can always folds to the left when it's opened.
 The more you know.{% endnote %}
 - [The Speedrun Where Link Stares at Rupees for 17 Hours](https://www.youtube.com/watch?v=v2nRW3wKnVY)
 - [The Spring Paradox](https://www.youtube.com/watch?v=Cg73j3QYRJc)
 - {% note '[YouTube, the jewel of the internet](https://www.ft.com/content/c57e3503-6fc0-44dc-9d50-35f8f9da25d2)' %}I think we generally don't appreciate that our willingness to pay for access to sites like YouTube is probably very high.
 They provide a lot of value which doesn't show up in GDP (in the same way nice weather does).
-Also, YouTube seems to have solved their comment ranking algorithm.
+Also, YouTube seems to have solved their comment ranking algorithm?
 Contrary to what (I imagine) someone who hasn't checked in recently might believe, the top comments on popular videos are almost universally constructive and almost bizarrely nice.{% endnote %}
 - [Neural Network 3D Simulation](https://www.youtube.com/watch?v=3JQ3hYko51Y)
 - [world's best ai vs geoguessr pro](https://www.youtube.com/watch?v=ts5lPDV--cU)
 - [Real-life fractal zoom](https://www.youtube.com/watch?v=S1kpqOqSttA)